 To test inflation speed, we counted the number of compressions it took each pump to inflate a mountain bike tire from 10 to 30 PSI and to take a road tire from 40 to 80 PSI.
 We also considered subjective factors, like how stable they were and how hard they were to pump.

-There was less variation when we tested inflation on high-pressure road bike tires, and there's a much larger spread when it comes to inflating high-volume mountain bike tires.
+There was less variation when we tested inflation on high-pressure road bike tires, and there was a much larger spread when inflating high-volume mountain bike tires.
 Of all the pumps, we were most impressed by the inflation speed of the Topeak JoeBlow Sport 2Stage.
 It took just eight strokes on average to get a fat tire up to 30 PSI.
 The next best high-volume performer, the Crankbrothers Sterling, needed twice that amount, though the 2Stage is harder to pump.
 It has so much volume and height that it is physically more difficult to compress.
 You work for that speed.

 The 2Stage also fared reasonably well in the high-pressure test, where the Sterling flagged.
-Both of these pumps offer two modes, one optimized to provide more volume and the other to provide more pressure.
-Simply flip a foot pedal on the Sterling or turn a knob on the 2Stage to flip back and forth.
+These pumps offer two modes, one optimized to provide more volume and the other to provide more pressure.
+Flip a foot pedal on the Sterling or turn a knob on the 2Stage to flip back and forth.

 The rest of the pumps were competing for top high-pressure inflation honors.
-Those go to the Bontrager Charger and Specialized Air Tool.
-Both are also the best of the non-adjustable options for inflating high-volume tires.
+Those go to the Bontrager Charger, Bontrager TLR Flash Charger, and Specialized Air Tool.
+They are all among the best non-adjustable options for inflating high-volume tires.
 They offer similar, comfortable stances and handles that are smooth and easy to use.
-Either is an excellent all-around option.
+Any of these pumps would be an excellent all-around option.

-The Topeak JoeBlow Sport II and AerGun X-1000 are both good pumps, offering decent inflation rates for either road or mountain bike tires.
-The Lezyne Sport Drive and Topeak JoeBlow Max HP are high-pressure specialists, so we think a more dedicated road cyclist would appreciate them most.
+The Topeak JoeBlow Sport II and AerGun X-1000 are good pumps that offer decent inflation rates for road or mountain bike tires.
+The Lezyne Sport Drive and Topeak JoeBlow Max HP] are high-pressure specialists, so a more dedicated road cyclist would appreciate them most.
 They will certainly still serve if you're a trail rider, though.

-Pumps with well-balanced tripod bases are among our favorites, like the Bontrager Charger, Crankbrothers Sterling, Lezyne Sport Drive.
+Pumps with well-balanced tripod bases are among our favorites, like the Bontrager's Charger and TLR Flash Charger, Crankbrothers Sterling, and Lezyne Sport Drive.
 These all stand upright when you step away and will deal with a few knocks.
 We also like that two of the base's legs tilt toward you, letting you stand further from the pump while securing it.
 The Specialized Air Tool has a similar base, but the front legs trend more to the side than the front, making it easy to knock over in that direction.

 The Topeak JoeBlow Sport III and Sport 2Stage feature smaller versions of this baseplate.
-They're oriented left to right with enough depth to create some front-to-back stability.
-You have to be a bit more careful around them.
-The Max HP and Vibrelli Performance are less stable still, and fall over with little provocation.
+They're oriented left to right with enough depth to create front-to-back stability.
+You should be more careful around them.
+The Max HP and Vibrelli Performance are less stable still and fall over with little provocation.

 To test the accuracy of these pumps, we cross-referenced their pressure readings with an independent gauge (a Jaco dial version, proven to be highly accurate in our gauge test).
 We checked readings throughout the testing period and ran a dedicated accuracy test, pumping mountain bike tires to 30 PSI and road bike tires to 40 and 80 PSI.
 All the pumps get you in the ballpark, but some will require more tweaking than others if you're particular about your pressures.

 The most accurate pump in this review is the Lezyne Sport Drive.
 It nailed the higher pressures in the test but overestimated the 30 PSI test by 2 pounds.
-Since it's meant for road tires, that's not a huge deal-breaker for us.
+Since it's meant for road tires, that's not a huge deal-breaker.
 The Specialized Air Tool Pro landed in second place, nailing the lower pressures but undershooting the 80 PSI mark by 2 pounds as well.

 The AerGun X-100, Crankbrothers Sterling, and Bontrager Charger are all similarly accurate.
-Though the AerGun struggles more with the lower pressures (under by about 3 PSI) and the Bontrager with the higher ones (under by around 4).
+The AerGun struggles more with the lower pressures (under 3 PSI) and the Bontrager with the higher ones (under by around 4).
 The Sterling struggled with the middle-of-the-road 40 PSI mark, oddly.
 The Joeblow Booster is a bit worse, over by a few pounds at both lower two pressure points, but nailing the 80 PSI marker.

 Pumping up a bike tire can be a workout.
-With sweat stinging your eyes, it's no fun to bend over and squint to check the gauge.
+With sweat stinging your eyes, bending over and squinting to check the gauge is no fun.
 Height, color combination, print size, construction, and intervals are all important factors that can differentiate between a good gauge and a bad one.

 — Clark Tate